-Download for Windows: The latest, pre-built release version of XQEMU for Windows can be downloaded here.
+Download for Windows: If you have a GitHub account, the latest pre-built release version of XQEMU for Windows can be downloaded here.

 XQEMU is a low-level, full-system emulator which emulates the actual hardware of the Xbox; this means that in order to actually run XQEMU, you must have a copy of the stuff that a real Xbox needs when it turns on:

 - The MCPX Boot ROM image

 Unfortunately, distributing some of these items would violate copyright laws, so you'll need to acquire them on your own.

 The XQEMU project does not endorse or promote piracy.
 We don't link to copyrighted files, or discuss how to acquire them.
 The only legal way to acquire these files is to dump them from your real, physical Xbox.
 Please don't ask us how to get them.

 MCPX Boot ROM Image¶